 The Bank has specific processes for credit approval which include the formulation of a credit policy, credit risk ratings for customers and the establishment of different levels of delegation of authority for credit approval depending on the type of business and/or the size of the credit line.
-In considering the approval of loans, the Bank considers the purpose of the loan and assesses the repayment ability of the applicant, taking into account the applicant's operating cash flows, business feasibility, capability of management and collateral coverage.
+In terms of loan approval process, the Bank considers the purpose of the loan and assesses the repayment ability of the applicant, taking into account among others, the applicant's operating cash flows, business feasibility, capability of management and collateral coverage.

-The Bank also performs credit reviews which include reviewing credit risk rating levels on a regular basis.
-The Bank has set up the following units to monitor and manage the relevant risks.
+The Bank also performs credit reviews (inclusive of credit risk rating) regularly.
+The following units have been set up to monitor and manage the relevant risks.

-- Credit Policy Function/Unit oversees the credit policy framework and is responsible for disseminating the credit policy, credit standards and credit processes, monitoring exceptional cases which are inconsistent with the credit policy; and gathering various inputs which may be used to enhance the credit policy. - Credit Acceptance Function/Unit oversees the quality of credit extensions to ensure they are in line with the credit policy and credit underwriting standards, reviews the appropriateness of loan structures and credit risk ratings, inculcates a good credit culture and maintains a systematic and reliable credit extension process. - Portfolio Management Function/Unit is responsible for analyzing and making recommendations for adjustments to the portfolio structure, recommending the appropriate portfolio composition and the provision of reserves for losses at the portfolio level, overseeing credit risk management tools and methodologies, constructing credit databases and overseeing related management standards. - Special Asset Management Function/Unit is responsible for managing impaired loans and for determining and executing strategies for the resolution and restructuring of troubled loans.
+- Credit Policy Unit oversees the credit policy framework and is responsible for disseminating the credit policy, credit standards and credit processes, monitoring exceptional cases which are inconsistent with the credit policy; and gathering various inputs to enhance the credit policy. - Credit Acceptance Unit oversees the quality of credit extensions to ensure they are in line with the credit policy and credit underwriting standards, reviews the appropriateness of loan structures and credit risk ratings, inculcates a good credit culture and maintains a systematic and reliable credit extension process. - Portfolio Management Unit is responsible for analyzing and making recommendations on adjustments to the portfolio structure, recommending the appropriate portfolio composition and the provisioning at portfolio level, overseeing credit risk management tools and methodologies, constructing credit databases and overseeing related management standards. - Special Asset Management Unit is responsible for managing impaired loans and for determining and executing strategies for the resolution and restructuring of troubled loans.

-Business Units are responsible for monitoring, reporting and ensuring that they comply with the Bank's risk management policy.
-A credit application is submitted to the Credit Acceptance Function/Unit which would analyze and ensure that the proposals comply with the Bank's credit policies, e.g. credit underwriting standards, credit risk rating, and collateral evaluation.
+Business units are responsible for monitoring, reporting and ensuring compliance with the Bank's risk management policy.
+For example, Credit Acceptance Function/Unit would analyze credit applications and ensure that the proposals comply with the Bank's credit policies, e.g. credit underwriting standards, credit risk rating, and collateral evaluation.
 For handling of impaired loans, the Bank has established a specific unit to monitor and resolve such loans.

-The Bank's Risk Asset Review Unit (RAR) reviews credit quality, credit management processes and compliance with credit policy, regulations and credit underwriting standards.
-RAR, which performs post-lending reviews, also assesses asset quality and identifies any potential assets impairment.
-It is responsible for reporting the results of their reviews regularly to the Risk Management Committee and the Board of Directors.
+The Bank's Risk Asset Review Unit (RAR) undertakes the post lending review function by reviewing the credit quality, credit management processes, compliance with credit policy, regulations and credit underwriting standards and other relevant credit-related matters.
+RAR's quarterly Loan Review Report is submitted to the Risk Management Committee and the Board of Directors.

-In addition, the Bank imposes limits to control credit risk.
-The Bank's limit is determined by the sum of the total amount of credits granted, investments, and contingent liabilities undertaken with borrowers or groups of debtors.
-The limit specified is to limit the loss of the Bank's capital when an economic recession or other factors impact negatively on a business or a group of businesses.
-For risk control purposes, the Bank has specified limits in various areas such as large borrower concentrations and country concentrations.
-With such limits, the Bank has the assurance that it will have adequate capital to ensure the continuity of its business operations.
+The Bank manages credit risk by imposing limits on the total amount of credits granted, investments, and contingent liabilities undertaken with borrowers or groups of debtors to control the loss of the Bank's capital during an adverse scenario.
+For example, the Bank has specified limits in various areas such as large borrower concentrations and country concentrations to ensure capital adequacy for continuity of business operations.